NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 - ```std::remove```, ```std::remove_if``` and ```std::erase```

-The STL functions ```std::remove``` and ```std::remove_if``` do __not__ remove anything.
-They just partition the input range into a left part which contains the original objects, in the same order, where the desired object is removed, and a right part which contains "non useful" objects: either the one to be removed or additional copies of the already existing objects.
+- The STL functions ```std::remove``` and ```std::remove_if``` do __not__ remove anything.
+- They just partition the input range into two parts
+-  a left part which contains the original objects, in the same order, where the desired object is removed,
+- a right part which contains "non useful" objects: either the one to be removed or additional copies of the already existing objects.

 ---